waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **MOOMOO MILK:** Restores 100 HP.
 Purchased at MOOMOO FARM.

 ## IV.
 System & Methodology
 *   **Core Directive:** I must act on tool/notepad management tasks IMMEDIATELY in the same turn I decide to do them.
-Deferring these actions is a critical failure of my process.
 *   **Map Marker Discipline:** I must mark moving objects (like the Farfetch'd) using their `object_id` to ensure the marker tracks them correctly.
 Static markers are for static objects/locations only.
+*   **Agent Usage:** I must remember to use `strategic_advisor` when feeling stuck and feed failed attempts into `quest_strategist` for better hypotheses.